aynurin/nickel-search/README.md

 * Make indexer resumable.
 * Optimize time and memory usage.
 * Try other features of mature full text search solutions and see if they can be added to Nickel.

+## Release notes

+### v0.3

+* Changed the tokenizer to split on more punctuation marks
+* Added local file buffer to reduce RAM consumption
+* Enhanced sorting performance